 Capitalization analysis is used in the income approach models to form an indication of value.
 This methodology involves the direct capitalization of net operating income as an indication of market value for a specific property.
 Capitalization rates applicable for direct capitalization method and yield rates for estimating terminal cap rates of discounted cash flow analysis are derived from the market.
 Sales of improved properties from which actual income and expense data are obtained provide a very good indication of property return expectations a specific market participant is requiring from an investment at a specific point in time.
-In addition, overall capitalization rates can be derived and estimated from the built-up method (band-of-investment).
+In addition, overall capitalization rates can be derived from the summation method, band-of-investment, and debt coverage ratio or can be obtained from published sources for similar properties.